NavicoOS/ac2git/README.md

 - Clone the **ac2git** repo.

-- Run `python ac2git.py --help` to see all the commands.
+- Run `python ac2git.py --help` to see all the options. _It is recommended that you at least take a look._

+- Run `python ac2git.py --example-config` to get an example configuration. _It is recommended that you at least take a look._

 - Follow the steps outlined in the **How to use** section.